NPR Names Veteran Media Executive John Lansing As Its New CEO

 Lansing's tenure at the agency has not been without controversy.

-He held off a push by House Republicans to spin off Voice of America into a non-governmental broadcaster.
-Lansing also elevated a former U.S. State Department staffer to be chief strategy officer who recently pleaded guilty to having defrauded the U.S. Agency for Global Media of more than $40,000 in government money in 2018, according to federal prosecutors.
+He held off a push by House Republicans to spin off Voice of America into a nongovernmental broadcaster.
+Lansing also elevated to chief strategy officer a former U.S. State Department staffer who recently pleaded guilty to having defrauded the U.S. Agency for Global Media of more than $40,000 in government money in 2018, according to federal prosecutors.

 Lansing says the agency referred Haroon Ullah's expenditures to auditors and investigators after travel assistants flagged them; according to the Justice Department statement, Ullah admitted submitting fraudulent receipts for hotel room reimbursements and fake medical claims to get government payments of upgrades in airline seat assignments, among other offenses.